Youssef-Shehata/Book-Store/README.md

 # Book-Store
-simple web design with minimum using vanilla js .
+simple web design with minimum functionality using vanilla js .